 - Lightning Bruiser: Around the time of his face turn, he lost some weight and became very quick and agile for a guy his size (which was still over 300lbs).

 - Made of Iron: During his time as Big Bubba, he was involved in a feud between Jim Cornette and Dusty Rhodes, which included one spot where Dusty would run in and hit him over the head with a folding chair, which would be rigged to shatter without harming him.
-The spot seemingly went as planned, but when Cornette went to congratulate the prop guy afterwards, it turned out he had forgotten to rig the chair.
+The spot seemingly went as planned, and by random luck Bubba's hat didn't even fall off, but when Cornette went to congratulate the prop guy afterwards, it turned out he had forgotten to rig the chair.
+Important to note: Bubba had a real wooden folding chair smashed over his head, and he didn't even FLINCH.

 - No Indoor Voice: Every promo he did was shouted.
-Then again, that's Professional Wrestling in The Eighties for you.
+Then again, that's Professional Wrestling in The '80s for you.
+Possibly because, as Jim Cornette has stated on more than one interview, Traylor's real voice was quite high pitched for his size.

 - Power Stable: